-Revenues earned outside of Canada for the year ended December 31, 2021, were \$1,196.8 million (2020: \$1,202.6 million).
-Of the total amount earned outside of Canada, \$565.8 million (2020: \$500.6 million) was earned in the U.S. and \$415.1 million (2020: \$431.1 million) was earned in Japan.
+Revenues earned outside of Canada for the year ended December 31, 2022, were \$1,204.3 million (2021: \$1,196.8 million).
+Of the total amount earned outside of Canada, \$608.0 million (2021: \$565.8 million) was earned in the U.S. and \$385.7 million (2021: \$415.1 million) was earned in Japan.
 Revenue by geographic area is determined based on the ship-to location.

-The Company operates an international export business through a network of offices located in Canada, Japan, Korea and China that are focused on the sale of chilled and frozen pork and value-added prepared meats and meals and on serving the needs of the Company's strategic international customers.
+The Company operates an international export business through a network of offices located in Canada, Japan, Korea, Philippines and China that are focused on the sale of chilled and frozen pork and value-added prepared meats and meals and on serving the needs of the Company's strategic international customers.
 The Company markets a number of products that are produced in Canada to customers outside of Canada, including value-added prepared meats, pork and poultry products.
 There are significant sales of pork products in Japan, the United States, Mexico, China and Korea.
 The majority of the Company's plant protein production facilities and sales are in the United States.
-However, the Company is investing in adding plant protein manufacturing capability in its Canadian protein network.

 Overall, the Company's performance is affected by global market demand, prices and foreign exchange fluctuations as well as trade barriers.
-For more information on these risk factors refer to the "Risk Factors" section of the Company's Management Discussion and Analysis for the year ended December 31, 2021.
+For more information on these risk factors refer to the "Risk Factors" section of the Company's Management Discussion and Analysis for the year ended December 31, 2022.